 Schauberger also maintains that the key to overcoming gravity and achieving levitation can be found through implosion technology.
 Although this tenant is not currently observed in modern scientific circles, recent mainstream media news reports confirm that someone in the cosmos, maybe even from our planet, has clearly mastered what is most likely levitation technology.

 Could levitation, and perfectly clean, universally accessible energy be the true potential of humanity?
 During his time, Viktor worked on several devices to try to bring this vision into reality.
 Schauberger’s devices and life’s work included the development of the suction spiral, a warmth-cold machine developed for energy/technology giant, Siemens, the Repulsine, Klimator, and Spiral Plow.

 Schauberger’s work came to an end in 1958, after traveling to Texas to meet with Americans who were interested in his work.
 Unfortunately, the meeting ended in a dispute, where Viktor was forced to sign an agreement that prevented him from any further research into implosion and forced him to leave all of the documented plans for construction for all of his models and equipment.

 Oddly enough, he died only five days after returning to Vienna after this trip.
 Whoever now holds the plans Viktor developed is a mystery.
 It is possible that his research was continued by those who robbed him of his life’s work, although there has not been any direct mention of it.
 Functioning free energy and levitation devices would put an end to many of the major industries the global economy is based on today, and completely revolutionize the world as we know it.

 According to Schauberger, the answer to these much needed technological advancements can be found somewhere in the balance between hot and cold, in the spiral, the vortex, and the vacuum.
-As we expand our minds towards the possibility of alternative energies, future research may be able to prove him right.
+As we expand our minds towards the possibility of alternative energies, future research about the science of levitation may be able to prove him right.
 With all of the stunning technological achievements that humanity is making, free energy and levitation seem within reach so long as we keep trying to solve this aspect of life’s mysteries.